 Vodafone closed the Vodafone DC Plan to all members, effective from 31 December 2019.

-The Trustee of the DC Plan also decided to transfer everyone’s pension accounts from the DC Plan into LifeSight.
-This process will be carried out in early 2020.
+The Trustee of the DC Plan also decided to transfer everyone’s pension accounts from the DC Plan into LifeSight, which was completed in early 2020.

 What is a Master Trust?

 A Master Trust is a type of trust-based pension arrangement used by employers to provide defined contribution pension benefits to their employees.
 Master Trusts offer advantages to employers and their employees as unrelated employers join together to increase the buying power and scale of the pension plan.
 This means that the cost of running the Master Trust is often lower for members and the quality of the communications and modelling tools are of a high industry standard.

 LifeSight is one of the leading Master Trusts primarily catering for large employers.
 LifeSight has gained both the Pensions Quality Mark Ready (PQM Ready) and the Retirement Quality Mark (RQM) from the Pensions and Lifetime Savings Association (PLSA).
 PQM Ready recognises high quality Master Trusts and requires high standards of governance and clear communications.
 The RQM recognises the quality of the options offered at retirement.

 No, if you were an active member of the DC Plan, you will carry on contributing into your pension as normal but from early 2020 your contributions have been made to LifeSight.

 In the early part of 2020, the DC Plan accounts of both active and deferred members automatically moved to LifeSight.
 Your Plan value at the date of the transfer was the same as the opening balance of your LifeSight Account.